The rise of quarantine UX: How COVID-19 has upended the very idea of convenience

 The last big change we’ve noticed is right inside our homes, which are being reshaped to accommodate a lot more than just eating and sleeping.
 Millions of adults are working from home, and millions of children are learning from home.
 Gretchen Hansen, the CEO of the digital interior design service Decorist, reports a 30% increase in traffic, a 45% increase in signups to its email list, and a 30% increase in spending per project.
 “We believe the stay-at-home directives are causing a fundamental and lasting shift on the interior design business—with a large-scale migration from in-person to virtual services,” she says.
 “We have seen unprecedented increases in our business across the board—in traffic, signups, and spending.”

 The work-from-home trend in particular is leading people to redesign their living spaces.
 Hermann Miller reports to Fast Company that its online sales of home office products are up triple digits over the past few weeks.
-“Modern office environments are designed to optimize employee productivity—through proper desk height, ergonomic seating, lighting, etc,” says Debbie Propst, head of retail for Hermann Miller.
+“Modern office environments are designed to optimize employee productivity—through proper desk height, ergonomic seating, lighting, etc.,” says Debbie Propst, head of retail for Hermann Miller.
 “And as many employees have lost that setting, they are finding that their homes aren’t properly equipped to handle a sustained work from home.”

-For students who are shifting to at-home e-learning, demand for online learning tools like Chromebooks has reached an all-time high.
+For students who are shifting to at-home e-learning, demand for online learning tools such as Chromebooks has reached an all-time high.
 HP wouldn’t comment on Chromebook sales but tells Fast Company that it’s seen an increasing demand for its ink subscriptions, attributed to parents and children at home.
 While the rise of digital learning isn’t coming without controversy, our homes are being repositioned as virtual schools all the same.

 But our homes aren’t just adjusting for adults and children to do work; they’re also becoming de facto doctors’ offices.
 Early data seems to indicate that telemedicine is booming, as Bloomberg reports several telemedicine startups pivoting to triage COVID-19 concerns.
 Athletico, the popular physical therapy chain, just started doing virtual visits in 2019 but is now offering them across the board.
 Meanwhile, Recode reports that mental health apps and chatbots are seeing an influx of new users, which is no doubt a combination of people fighting increased anxiety during the crisis while also being unable to meet therapists in person.
 COVID-19 test kits may soon be shipped to homes, too.